Romance novel: North America

 The romance fiction market "has been impervious to the overall economic recession, with faithful readers spending up to $40 a month" on romance novels in 1982.
 That year, paperback romances totaled $300 million in sales, and the total audience was estimated at 20 million readers.
 A survey of 600 regular romance readers the same year "found that they mirror the general population in age, education, and marital and socioeconomic status."
 Over half of the women had at least some college education, and 40% were employed full-time.
 60% of the women surveyed read at least one romance every two days.
 The women admitted to reading romances as an antidote to stress, for mental escape, and to learn about history and new careers.

 As of 1982 at least 25% of all paperbacks were romance novels; by 1991, they comprised 46% of all mass market paperbacks sold in the US.
 This expansion was due in part to voracious readers, with over half of Harlequin's customers purchasing 30 novels per month.
 By this time, the romance novel audience had become more educated, with 45% having a college degree, and more than half of the audience worked outside the home.

 By the 2000s, romance had become the most popular genre in modern literature.
 In 2008, romantic fiction generated $1.37 billion in sales, with 7,311 romance novels published and making up 13.5% of the consumer book market.
 Over 74 million people claimed to have read at least one romance novel in 2008, according to a Romance Writers of America study.
 The study reported that 9.5% of romance readers identified themselves as male, and that romance readers were more likely to be married or living with a partner.
 According to the RWA 84% of romance buyers were women and 16% were men.
 Of the entire American population, 24.6% read at least one romance novel in 2008.

+Founded in 2024, a company called 831 Stories began publishing covers without images or illustrations to create "a kind of IYKYK wink and nod between readers".